gparmeggiani/personal_website/Readme.md

 ```
 npm run gulp dev
 ```
-This will run the Gulp default task, which will build the `www` directory and a browser will load with its contents.
+This runs the Gulp default task, which will build the `www` directory.
+Also, a browser opens up with its contents.
 In addition to that, the `src` folder will be watched for changes and the browser will automatically update its contents to reflect the new changes.

 ## Deploy
-First al all, make sure to have the NPM modules installed.
+First of all, make sure to have the NPM modules installed.
 Otherwise run `npm install` or `npm update`
 To build the `www` directory, simply run
 ```
 npm run gulp